Soldier of Fortune (Deep Purple song)

 "Soldier of Fortune" is a rock ballad written by Ritchie Blackmore and David Coverdale and originally released on Deep Purple's 1974 album Stormbringer.
-Although Deep Purple has never released the song as a single and it has never placed on the record charts, it has developed a cult following over the years and has been covered by many artists and bands.
+Although Deep Purple have never released the song as a single and it has never placed on the record charts, it has developed a cult following over the years and has been covered by many artists and bands.

-Releases
+Other releases

-"Soldier of Fortune" has been released on several albums since Stormbringer:
+"Soldier of Fortune" has featured on several albums since Stormbringer: